Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for Real-Time Lane Detection: Acknowledgement

 This project is jointly supported by National Natural Science Foundation of China (Nos.
-52172350, W2421069 and 51775565), the Guangdong Basic and Applied Research Foundation (No. 2022B1515120072), the Guangzhou Science and Technology Plan Project (No. 2024B01W0079), the Nansha Key RD Program (No. 2022ZD014), the Science and Technology Planning Project of Guangdong Province (No. 2023B1212060029).\textbf{We would like to release our source code and dataset.}
+52172350, W2421069 and 51775565), the Guangdong Basic and Applied Research Foundation (No. 2022B1515120072), the Guangzhou Science and Technology Plan Project (No. 2024B01W0079), the Science and Technology Planning Project of Guangdong Province (No. 2023B1212060029).\textbf{We would like to release our source code and dataset.}